OpenBioLink/ITO/notebooks/README.md

 **/adriano_trajectories_notebooks:** Analyses of benchmark dynamics and AI performance trajectories

+**/barbosa-silva-etal-2022:** Analyses and visualizations of AI benchmark dynamics

 ## Related analyses

 **/AI_datasets_and_benchmarks:** Analyses of a large, manually curated dataset of medical AI datasets and benchmarks, mapped to ITO classes